Polyvinyl fluoride: Properties

 The majority of linkages in PVF are head-to-tail, and only 12-18 % of linkages are head-to-head.
 These irregularities are probably the cause of the variations in melting point, which ranges from 185 °C to 210 °C. The crystallinity of PVF ranges from 20 to 60%, depending on the polymerization method and thermal history of the polymer.
 It has been found that lower polymerization temperature leads to a decrease in head-to-head linkages and subsequently increase in melting point since the highly regular structures display higher crystallinity.
-As for stereoregularity, PVF is mostly atacic, but this does not significantly affect the melting point.
+As for stereoregularity, PVF is mostly atactic, but this does not significantly affect the melting point.
 The commercial atactic PVF film shows a melting point peak at 190 °C.

 Several transition phases occur below the melting point, mainly at lower T_{g} from -15 to ‑20 °C, and at upper T_{g} with the temperature range of 40 to 50 °C.

 PVF is insoluble in common solvents below 100 °C. When the temperature is raised, it becomes soluble in polar solvents (amides, ketones etc.).
 At room temperature, the PVF films are resistant to both acids and bases as well as aliphatic, aromatic and alcohol liquids.

 The thermal stability of PVF is better than that of other vinyl halide polymers, reporting backbone cleavage and HF loss in an inert atmosphere at 450 °C, while in air the HF loss occurs at 350 °C.